 United Bank of Africa plc has its origins in Lagos, Nigeria where it is also headquartered.
 It is the third-largest commercial bank in the country and also a pan-African financial institution with operations in 20 countries across the continent looking for UBA SWIFT Code Port Harcourt.

 Being such an internationally recognized financial corporation, customers naturally gravitate towards UBA for financial services especially international transfer of funds.
 For UBA customers in Port Harcourt, this article will serve you with information on the UBA SWIFT Code in your city.

 What is a SWIFT CODE?

-The term SWIFT is an abbreviation which stands for Society for Worldwide Interbank Telecommunication.
-SWIFT code is the standard format for a code which identifies a particular bank known as Bank Identifier Code (BIC).
+The term SWIFT is an abbreviation that stands for Society for Worldwide Interbank Telecommunication.
+SWIFT code is the standard format for a code that identifies a particular bank known as Bank Identifier Code (BIC).

 SWIFT stands for Society for Worldwide Interbank Financial Telecommunication which is approved by the International Organization of Standardization (ISO).

-SWIFT codes are generally used for international wire transfers and is an internationally accepted identification code for banks across the world.
-SWIFT provides a network that enables financial institutions around the world to send and receive information about financial transactions in a secure, standardized and reliable way.
+These SWIFT codes are generally used for international wire transfers.
+It is an internationally accepted identification code for banks across the world.
+The SWIFT provides a network that enables financial institutions around the world.
+They use this to send and receive information about financial transactions in a secure, standardized, and reliable way.
 SWIFT is also known as Bank Identifier Code (BIC).
 In most cases, these codes come as 8 alphanumeric characters.

-The structure of SWIFT codes start with 4-digit bank code followed by 2-digit country code and 2-digit location code.
-However, SWIFT code could be 11 digits with the same format and an additional 3 digit at the end which identifies the branch.
+The structure of SWIFT codes starts with a 4-digit bank code followed by a 2-digit country code and a 2-digit location code.
+However, the SWIFT code could be 11 digits with the same format and an additional 3 digits at the end which identifies the branch.

 UBA SWIFT Code in Port Harcourt